 Airbnb Guest Review ‘Issue Categories’

-I’ve noticed that the guests reviews now reveal the actual number of stars you received from that guest (it’s between 1 and 5 stars).
+I’ve noticed that the guests reviews now reveal the actual number of stars you received (it’s between 1 and 5 stars).
 When I first started hosting this was not actually revealed to you.
 The only way to know for sure what star rating each guest left you was to keep track of the number of stars you currently had before the guest arrived and check it after they left and then do the math.
 This new system does make the whole thing easier to follow and can alert you to issues you may have quicker.

 Adding a Airbnb Co-Host

 For those Airbnb hosts who are just too busy to stay on top of their bookings a co-host could be very helpful.
 And more importantly can help avoid income tax.
-If like me you get booking requests and guests questions at the wrong time of day (in my case when in am asleep) then a co-host could be the answer.
+If like me you get booking requests and guests questions at the wrong time of day (in my case when i’m asleep) then a co-host could be the answer.
 I currently do not use a co-host but I like the idea and may start using it soon.
 My wife would be my obvious co-host but it may make sense to have someone else you trust but who has very different financial circumstance.

 To all those people out there who think the money you make on airbnb is not liable for income tax you are 100% completely and utterly WRONG.
 In fact ALL earnings must be taxed – except in certain circumstances.
-Yes there is the rent-a-room allowance (currently £10,000) which is free of income tax but beyond that your going to have to pay.
+Yes there is the rent-a-room allowance (currently £7,500) which is free of income tax but beyond that your going to have to pay.
 That is unless you can shift the income to someone else who is already not using their full tax free threshold (currently £11,500 a year).
-Say some stay at home relative who has no other real income.
+Say a stay at home relative who has no other real income.
 Someone who you can co-host with and pay them for the excellent service they are doing for you (or pay them anyway even if they do nothing).
 After your co-host has taken their tax free income they might want to give you an early birthday present in cash?